Roman-Nowak/interactive-data-visualization-webapp/README.md

 * The main purpose is to expose the user to the beauty of data visualization by letting them interact with the visualizations.

 # HOW TO USE THIS PROJECT
-* You can run it locally by cloning the repo and running the code in jupyter notebook or jupyter lab
+* You can run it locally by cloning the repo and running the code in jupyter notebook or jupyter lab.
-* Make sure you install the dependencies before running the project
+* Make sure you install the dependencies before running the project.

 # CONTENTS
 * twitter_webscraping.ipynb
-    * code which scrapes twitter for #LUNA
+    * Code which scrapes twitter for #LUNA
     * Data exploration
     * Data cleaning
     * Wordcloud plots
+* DASH_WEBAPP.ipynb
+    * the code which is rendered into the website
+    * includes all plots and interactive elements
+    * written mainly with dash

 ## Datasets
 * twitter_data is a directory with a file containing 1000 tweets with #LUNA scraped from twitter